 UNICEF carried out a survey in Dec 2018 and the survey confirmed that there are 13.2 million children out-of-school in Nigeria.

 She believes if we do not address this problem now, it is a potential time bomb that could consume the country in the next few years.
-She said that security challenges and poverty was the main reasons the children were out of school, stressing that over 92 million Nigerians were living below the poverty line.
+She said that security challenges and poverty were the main reasons the children were out of school, stressing that over 92 million Nigerians were living below the poverty line.

 While acknowledging that the government had done well to make basic education free and compulsory, she said other things like feeding, uniform, books amongst others needed for schooling were not provided, hence the reluctance of parents to release their kids for school.